TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/diagnostics-data.md

 * Database vendor and version
 * Application server vendor and version
 * JDK vendor and version
-* Used Camunda Web Applications
+* Used Fluxnova Web Applications

 The application server information cannot be obtained in an embedded process engine setup where no web application (e.g. Tasklist, Cockpit, REST application) is deployed and used.